Windows 10 Won’t Boot on My PC: 5 Simple Solutions

 3. Click OK to confirm the change.reset bios to fix windows 10 won't boot

-Oftentimes, a change to the BIOS can lead to a situation when Windows 10 won’t boot.
-And instead of spending a whole lot of time identifying it, resetting the BIOS should quickly do the job.
+Often, a change to the BIOS can lead to a situation when Windows 10 won’t boot.
+And instead of spending a lot of time identifying it, resetting the BIOS should quickly do the job.
+It can also fix issues like laptop lagging when charging; read this guide to learn more.

 Also, some users managed to fix the problem by updating the BIOS, so make sure you try that as well.